Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 I’m telling you what worked for me and what didn’t.

-And to reassure all of you parents who are new to homeschooling and are asking what the hell THIS is all about? that you will be ok.
+And to reassure all of you parents who are new to homeschooling and are asking what the hell THIS is all about?
+That you will be ok.

 Just keep your lovely chin up and remember this.